 Think of the On-Location food photography as the story of someone else’s food.
 We’ve done this to share on Instagram and also to capture food at events, like Epcot’s Food and Wine Festival or the event celebrating culinary professionals – like Taste of the Nation.

 You may get invited to food-related events if you’re known for your photography.
 For example, I had a few opportunities to shoot for local restaurants, national chains, and some of the food events I mentioned above.

 People who have a product want great photos to share their message, tell their story, and entice potential customers.

 Home Studio Food Photography

 When photographing food at our home studio, we’re usually trying to support a story or article about nutrition.
 Lee is a coach and needs to help her clients understand a healthy diet & lifestyle.

-To do that, not only does she share a menu with them, but she also provides some examples with recipes or meal plans to help people understand how to live within the diet plan.
+To do that, she shares a menu with them and provides some examples with recipes or meal plans to help people understand how to live within the diet plan.

 Of course, you aren’t limited to diet plans.
 Maybe you like a good dessert or some of your favorite adult beverage photos.
 It’s all fair game and there’s an audience appeal to all of it.